-Park on a flat, level surface, header on the ground and the ground speed lever in N-DETENT position.
+Park on a flat, level surface, header on the ground and the ground speed lever in N-DETENT position and steering wheel locked.

 Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.